 - Can I still visit Scotland after the UK leaves the EU?
 Yes, you'll still be able to visit Scotland after the UK leaves the EU.
-To check if you can still enter without a Visa, please see our Passports, Visas and Customs page or check the UK Government advice for visiting the UK after Brexit.
+For more information and advice, please see our visiting Scotland after Brexit page or check the UK Government advice for visiting the UK after Brexit.

 - Do I need any vaccinations to visit Scotland?
 No.

 - What health and safety advice is available for walkers?
 Read up on mountain safety guidelines and always check the weather conditions before a hike.
 Also, please be wary of ticks while walking in woodland areas and grassy areas across Scotland, particularly in the Highlands.
 Please visit the NHS Inform website for further information.